-Be it mobile end devices, autonomous driving or artificial intelligence – miniaturisation and automation in our digital world are placing ever-increasing demands on computer performance.
+Be it mobile end devices, autonomous driving, or artificial intelligence – miniaturization and automation in our digital world are placing ever-increasing demands on computer performance.
 The result: more and more transistors need to be placed on the semi-conductors inside chipsets.
-This is not a new phenomenon as even one of the Intel founders knew that the number of transistors in an integrated circuit doubled around every 18 months.
-This has been dubbed "Moore's Law" and still applies today; in fact it is how integration densities of up to 100 million transistors to one square millimetre have been reached.
+This is not a new phenomenon, as even one of the Intel founders knew that the number of transistors in an integrated circuit doubled around every 18 months.
+This has been dubbed "Moore's Law" and still applies today; in fact it is how integration densities of up to 100 million transistors to one square millimeter have been reached.
 The size of semi-conductor structures is inching closer and closer to atomic dimensions.
 High-performance laser amplifiers by TRUMPF play a central role in the production of these chips.
-They help to create a luminous plasma which delivers extreme ultraviolet radiation (EUV) exposure of the substrate.
-In close cooperation with ASML, the world's largest manufacturer of lithography systems, as well as ZEISS, the optical systems manufacturer, TRUMPF has developed a one-of-a-kind CO2 laser system which can process over 100 substrates an hour.
+They help to create a luminous plasma which delivers extreme ultraviolet radiation (EUV) exposure to the substrate.
+In close cooperation with ASML, the world's largest manufacturer of lithography systems, as well as Zeiss, the optical systems manufacturer, TRUMPF has developed a one-of-a-kind CO2 laser system which can process over 100 substrates an hour.

 From tin droplets to substrate exposure: the EUV lithography process